s4xme/ChatGPT/readme.md

 # ChatGPT Reverse

 A reverse-engineered implementation of ChatGPT that bypasses OpenAI's API system.
-This project provides free access to ChatGPT as API by emulating browser behavior and solving Cloudflare Turnstile challenges through VM decompilation.
+This project provides free access to ChatGPT as API by emulating browser behavior and solving OpenAI Turnstile challenge through VM decompilation.

 ## Quick Start